AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/edit-schema.png)

-The [!DNL Schema Editor] appears, with the schema's structure shown in the canvas.
+Once you select a schema, the [!DNL Schema Editor] appears with the schema's structure shown in the canvas.
+You can now [add mixins](#add-mixin) to the schema, or [edit existing custom mixins](./mixins.md#edit) if the schema employs any.

 >[!NOTE]
 >